-5. Like Norine, Lydia also took a page out of the Exotic Blooms Watercolor Coloring Book and added it to her card front for a super easy card.
+5. Like Norine, Lydia also took a page out of the Exotic Blooms Watercolor Coloring Book and used it as the front of her card!
 Watch the video below to see how she made the image come to life using Liquid Watercolors.

 6. Whether you’re a card maker or a scrapbooker, you have to admit that sometimes you just want to express your creativity in a simple way.
 Reiko believes that coloring can be one way to stay creative, minus the fuss or hassle.
-If you don’t have access to coloring books, you can still celebrate National Coloring Book Day 2022 by using your favorite outline stamps and coloring away - just like Reiko did!
+If you don’t have access to coloring books, you can still celebrate National Coloring Book Day 2023 by using your favorite outline stamps and coloring away—just like Reiko did!

 7. We’ve all been taught to “color within or inside the lines.”
 But have you tried coloring OUTSIDE the lines?
-Zinia has some tips and tricks for achieving a unique look by coloring outside the lines.
+Zinia has some tips and tricks for achieving a unique look by choosing not to follow the lines.